How to Cover a Black Eye With Makeup

-There are loads of articles, videos, blog posts out there about covering black eyes/bruises; problem is none of them really work.
-Oh the tips floating about might help for a slight bruise or an almost healed shiner but there isn’t much about covering that huge dark purple/red black eye.
-Likewise most of the people who do have the answer obviously don’t have that under eye wrinkle that powders just love to settle into.
+There are loads of articles, videos, and blog posts out there about covering black eyes/bruises; the problem is that none of them really work.
+Tips floating about might help for a slight bruise or an almost healed shiner, but there isn’t much about covering that huge dark purple/red black eye.
+Likewise, most people who do have the answer obviously don’t have that under-eye wrinkle that powders just love to settle into.
 So here’s my take on covering that mega blemish when you really don’t want it noticed.

-Just to clear my conscience, if your injury was caused by an abusive partner (not just women, many men suffer too and they’re not even ‘allowed’ to defend themselves) then please talk to someone about it; a therapist, family, a friend, a helpline… anyone.
+If your injury was caused by an abusive partner (not just women, many men suffer too and they’re not even ‘allowed’ to defend themselves) then please talk to someone about it; a therapist, family, a friend, a helpline . . . anyone.
 Nobody should have to go through that kind of physical and mental torment.
 To everyone else, be more careful!
 Obviously certain medication can facilitate bruising and I suppose boxers etc. can’t really help it but the easiest way to cover a black eye is not to get one!
-(Mine was caused in a bar fight; naughty naughty yes I know).
+(Mine was caused in a bar fight; naughty naughty, yes I know.)

-Right prep done, now apply eyeshadow primer because we will be using a lot of make-up here and we don’t want it to settle into wrinkles, the crease of the eyelid or wear off during the day (or night).
+Now that the prep is done, apply eyeshadow primer because we will be using a lot of makeup here and we don’t want it to settle into wrinkles, the crease of the eyelid or wear off during the day (or night).
 Facial primer will work if you don’t have any eye-specific stuff as will a tiny bit of Vaseline (and I mean tiny) but neither of these will last quite as long as real eyeshadow primer.

 Next, examine the colour of your black-eye, it’s probably purple but could be red, black, blue, brown, yellow, green or even have sections of different colours all blending into each other.
 Make a note of this colour now because you’ll be needing it later.

 You all remember the colour wheel from art lessons or that paint chart you used to decorate your house right?
-Well its time to use it, the theory goes that opposite colours will cancel each other out so using the colours of your black eye (which you can’t really see anymore, that’s why you had to make note earlier) we can decide what colour to apply on top of the coverstick.
-Generally green will cancel red, orange will do blue, yellow for purple, lilac for green and brown varies depending on the brown.
-An extensive (matt) is vital here, I don’t know about you but it’s almost impossible to find a stand alone yellow that isn’t a pale gold or shimmery.
-Men you probably won’t have one of these so unless you can lend your wife/girlfriend/mother’s you’d better grab the sunglasses and head to the nearest make-up retailer.
-If you’re like me and have pale-medium skin then you want a light colour, darker/black skin will need a darker tone; under no circumstances use neon or glitter, you will look like a badly made-up clown. eyeshadow palette
+Well, its time to use it.
+The theory goes that opposite colours will cancel each other out so using the colours of your black eye (which you can’t really see anymore, that’s why you had to make note earlier) we can decide what colour to apply on top of the coverstick.
+Generally, green will cancel red, orange will do blue, yellow for purple, lilac for green and brown varies depending on the brown.
+An extensive (matte) eyeshadow palette is vital here, I don’t know about you but it’s almost impossible to find a stand-alone yellow that isn’t a pale gold or shimmery.
+Men, you probably won’t have one of these so unless you can lend your wife/girlfriend/mother’s, you’d better grab the sunglasses and head to the nearest makeup retailer.
+If you’re like me and have pale-medium skin then you want a light colour, darker/black skin will need a darker tone.
+Under no circumstances use neon or glitter, you will look like a badly made-up clown.

-You can get that will do the job of the eyeshadow and coverstick, I haven’t tried them because well, I don’t have one.
-If you do have the right colour then don’t bother with coverstick and eyeshadow, just apply it over the bruising and blend the edges.
-Much simpler, unfortunately you don’t see them much in my area.
-Perhaps they’re more widespread outside of England but in my town at least, you only find them on the pricier make-up counters (Benefit, Mac etc.). colour correcting concealer
+Colour correcting concealer will do the job of the eyeshadow and coverstick, I haven’t tried them because, well, I don’t have one.
+If you do have the right colour, then don’t bother with coverstick and eyeshadow, just apply it over the bruising and blend.

-So once it all looks blended (I’d say natural but you probably look a little too airbrushed to be natural) wait five minutes for your foundation to dry.
-Then get a translucent powder or setting powder which matches your foundation.
+So, once it all looks blended (I’d say natural but you probably look a little too airbrushed to be natural), wait five minutes for your foundation to dry.
+Then, get a translucent powder or setting powder that matches your foundation.
 You want a big powder brush or fluffy powder puff for this part.
 Load up your brush/puff, tap a brush over your arm to remove excess or flick a powder puff for the same purpose before you apply the powder to your face, again dab it on the eye area though you can use whatever motion on the rest of your face.
 You don’t need a lot, heaping on the powder will create that cakey/flakey effect and also worsen wrinkles when the powder settles into them.

-I hope this method worked for you, best wishes for a quick healing time, if this hub helped you then please help me by leaving a rating or comment below, thanks for reading!
+I hope this method worked for you, best wishes for a quick healing time, if this article helped you, then please help me by leaving a rating or comment below.
+Thanks for reading!